GunayAghalarli/signatur-its-task/README.md

 # License Plate Heatmap Generator

-This script generates a heatmap visualization showing areas of high overlap from multiple camera frames, based on license plate coordinates.
-It reads camera and plate data from an SQLite database and uses OpenCV to create and display the heatmaps for each camera.
+This program was written in Python (3.13.1).
+It generates a heatmap visualization and camera frame visualization that highlights areas of high overlap from multiple camera frames based on license plate coordinates.
+The script reads camera and plate data from an SQLite database and uses OpenCV to create and display the heatmaps for each camera.
+The runtime is approximately 12 minutes.

 ## Requirements